 After police respond to a call involving a juvenile, the officer completes a police juvenile reporting form and sends it to the Maine Behavioral Healthcare crisis team.
 A clinician then calls the family to arrange an assessment, provide resources and services and provide later follow-up to ensure the family has engaged in referred services.
 The reporting form captures critical information for tracking and accountability.
 In addition, parents of juveniles in crisis use the form as a tool to convey concerns and record problem behavior to mental health professionals.
 With parental consent, they use the information to inform the school system and help prepare an appropriate response to the child's needs.
 The result is a program that recognizes juveniles at risk at the earliest possible stage, captures relevant and useful information, secures an appropriate referral network and tracks results for mutual accountability.

 The results of the program were decisive-86 percent of the families reported that only one response was needed to receive the appropriate resources.
-More information may be found at: https://mainehealth.org/services/behavioral-mental-health/mental-health-crisis-services.
+More information may be found at: Mental Health Crisis Services | Maine Health.